FOUNDATIONSTATUTES

 • the preparation of a budget, annual accounts and activity report.

-(3) To To prepare its resolutions, carry out its tasks and, in particular, to handle ongoing business, the Board of Directors may appoint a Managing Director and call in experts, provided that its performance capacity permits and the volume of business so requires.
+(3) To To prepare its resolutions, to carry out its tasks and, in particular, to carry out day-to-day business, the Board of Directors may appoint a Managing Director and consult experts, provided that its performance capacity permits and the volume of business so requires.

 § 9 Resolutions of the Board of Directors

-(1) Decisions of the Board of Directors are generally made at meetings.
-The Board of Directors is convened by the Chairman or his deputy as required, but at least once a year, specifying the agenda and giving one week's notice.
-Meetings must also be convened if more than two members of the Board of Directors request this.
-If all members of the Board of Directors participate, decisions can also be made in writing.
+(1) Resolutions of the Board of Directors are generally passed at meetings.
+The Board of Directors shall be convened by the Chairperson or his/her deputy as needed, but at least once a year, with an agenda and one week's notice.
+Meetings shall also be convened if more than two members of the Board of Directors request them.
+If all members of the Board of Directors participate, resolutions may also be passed by written procedure.

-(3) The Board of Directors shall have a quorum if, after proper notice has been given, at least half of its members, including the Chairman or his deputy, are present or represented.
+(3) The Board shall have a quorum if, after proper notice has been given, at least half of its members, including the Chairperson or his or her deputy, are present or represented.
 Defects in the notice shall be deemed to have been remedied if all members are present and no one objects.

-(4) The Board of Directors shall take its decisions by a simple majority of the members present or participating in the written vote, unless the Articles of Association provide otherwise.
-In the event of a tie, the Chairman or, failing that, his or her deputy shall have the casting vote.
+(4) The Board of Directors shall make its decisions by a simple majority of the members present or participating in the written vote, unless the Articles of Association provide otherwise.
+In the event of a tie, the Chairperson, or alternatively the Deputy Chairperson, shall have the casting vote.

-(5) Minutes of the meetings shall be taken and signed by the chairperson and the person taking the minutes.
-They shall be brought to the attention of all members of the Executive Board and the Chairman of the Board of Trustees.
+(5) Minutes of the meetings shall be taken and signed by the chair and the secretary.
+They shall be communicated to all members of the Executive Board and the Chairman of the Foundation Council.

-(6) Further provisions concerning the course of business of the Board of Directors and those legal transactions for the implementation of which the Board of Directors requires the approval of the Board of Trustees may be contained in rules of procedure to be issued by the Board of Trustees.
+(6) Further provisions concerning the business operations of the Board of Directors and those legal transactions for the implementation of which the Board of Directors requires the approval of the Board of Trustees may be contained in rules of procedure to be adopted by the Board of Trustees.

 § 10 Board of Trustees